KyleKinnerk333/MedicalMultiAgentSystems/README.md

 # MedicalMultiAgentSystems

-This is the main repository for my PhD Thesis in Mathematics and Computer Science From The University of Chicago.
+This is the main GitHub repository for my PhD thesis in Biomedical Engineering from Stanford University.